 The library is a vital resource for homeschoolers!
 We all enjoy going, getting the books we’ve reserved for planned lessons, and letting the boys pick out books that look interesting to them.
 The library is such a wonderful place.
 Can you tell we really love books?!

 Plus our library has so many amazing kids programs, we often end up going more than once a week!

 In Kindergarten free play is so important.
 Make sure you give your kids ample time to play.
 Let them play with toys inside, take them outside in the yard to play, visit local parks, meet up with friends or family.
 Make play a priority!

 I don’t have scheduled technology or screen time.
 But that’s not because we don’t use them.
 We do use them, pretty much every day!
-Dominic has a Kids Kindle Fire.
-It’s put away in my closet every night and we get it out most days at 3 and he can play on it until dinner time.
-I chose quality games and educational apps that he can play on it.
-When he has it, he usually only plays for about 1 hour, then he’s off to do something else.
+My boys each have a Kids Kindle Fire.
+I chose quality games and educational apps that they can play on them.

 If we are inside at home in the afternoons, we also let them watch TV if they want to.
 Sometimes they do, sometimes they don’t.
 It’s not something we stress over!

 Make Your Simple Kindergarten Homeschool Schedule

 Now that you’ve seen how we do things, go make your own kindergarten homeschool schedule!